 When designing an event-driven system, it’s crucial to consider this distinction, as it influences the requirements and design of these events.
 I would argue that keeping them separate is always a good idea.
 This approach can make your architecture more adaptable to changes in future requirements (see the following example below).

-This simple example is intended to illustrate my point.
+This is a simple example is intended to illustrate my point.

 Consider a straightforward ordering process involving three components within a business solution:

 - Ordering Component: Captures the customer’s order.

 - Payment Component: Facilitates the payment for outstanding orders.